-We are of the belief that there’s an inner artist in all of us, just waiting to be let loose on the world.
-As it turns out, there are plenty of Gold Coasters who feel the same way, and have actually done something about it.
+We are of the belief that there’s an artist inside all of us, just waiting to be let loose on the world.
+As it turns out, there are plenty of Gold Coasters who feel the same way and have actually done something about it.

 If you’re keen to try your hand at life drawing, weave a little macramé magic or maybe learn a thing or two about the art of photography, you’re in luck.
 We’ve compiled a list of places on the Coast where you can try your hand at something creative.
-You might discover your inner Picasso or, at the very least, laugh at your lack of skill with the crew.
+You might discover your inner Picasso or, at the very least, have a laugh-filled time giving it a go with the girls.

 The Craft Parlour